 But wait, there’s more on the black witch moth!

 6.)
-Like many moths, the witch moth is nocturnal (awake during the night).
+Like many moths, the witch moth is nocturnal (active at night).

 7.)
-The beginning of the rainy season in Mexico triggers a northern migration where they are often seen in the American southwest.
+During the beginning of the rainy season in Mexico triggers a northern migration where they are often seen in the American southwest.

 Did you know…?